 And, of course, in each compartment is the actual value of relevance (in this analogy, the number of items in the compartment).
 In the illustration below, we’re representing 4 items in the “Socks” compartment within the “Dresser” organizer, inside of the “MasterBedroom”:

-Also, notice how the number of dimensions is specified with the comma delimiter (kept empty for the type declaration, and populated with values at initial assignment):
+Also, notice how the number of dimensions is specified with the comma delimiter (empty for the type declaration, populated at initial assignment):

 Now, let’s put into action what we’ve learned about multi-dimensional arrays by creating an ASP.NET project called “CS-ASP_022” and create the following Controls and programmatic IDs: